njaved/just-the-doc/docs/3_base_application/base_application.md

         i.
 Make sure you are still authenticated with AWS (reference the following Configuration and credential file settings).

-        iI.
+        ii.
 Authenticate into the Kubernetes cluster(EKS) using the following command and the cluster name you deployed in the environment

         ```
         aws eks --region us-east-1 update-kubeconfig --name <clustername> # e.g. cdc-nbs-sandbox
         ```

-        Note: You should see a line “Added new context ….“.
+        Note: You should see a line 'Added new context ….“.

         iii.
 If the above command errors out, check